 - Extensive knowledge of an area of the law.

-The research thesis or paper may also provide students with the opportunity to:
+The coursework research subjects may also provide students with the opportunity to:

 - Practice sustaining an argument across a longer piece of writing.